w3c/market-data-odrl-profile/Test-Cases.md

 **RoD-9** - Can I publish a particular delayed data set to an authenticated website or widget?

+**DD-9** - Can I distribute my tradable derived instrument as a white-labeled product?

+**DD-13** - Can I create derived data and then display it on a public website?

 - *Authenticated/Unauthenticated handled by Controls; Realtime/Delayed by Timeliness*

 - **Need to add support for distibution to websites/whitelabel**